Tuesday, December 28, 2010

 Last year I saw this tutorial and wanted to make the ornaments for the holidays.
 I pulled my holiday fabric and went through my buttons to make these easy decorations.

+This pin pillow was stitched while I was visiting Ric in Maryland.
+The pattern is a freebie from gazette94's blog.
 I made another Felix sweater.
 I really like this pattern.
 It works up quick and easy for a gift to a new baby.

 Still stitching away for Christmas.
 I am hoping everything gets done on time.
 Half day kindergarten makes it hard to start anything time consuming and I am running out of weekends.